-The Group's principal financial assets include trade and other receivables and cash and security deposits that derive directly from its operations or from financing activities.
-The Group's principal financial liabilities comprise the drawn down debt under the loan agreement with Oxford Finance, lease liabilities, trade and other payables and previously the convertible loan from the Gates Foundation and a derivative liability.
+The Group's principal financial assets include cash and cash equivalents, trade receivables and cash and security deposits that derive directly from its operations or from financing activities.
+The Group's principal financial liabilities comprise the drawn down debt under the loan agreement with Pharmakon, lease liabilities, and the majority of trade and other payables.
 The main purpose of these financial liabilities is to finance the Group's operations.